 The problem is not the law.
 It is that the law is not being followed.
 IPSEA described this to the Education Select Committee in April 2026 as an ongoing "crisis of compliance."
 The 2023 Improvement Plan failed.
 The 2014 Act under-delivered.
 That is why advocates are focused on whether these reforms strengthen or weaken the legal levers that families rely on when things go wrong.

-What actually happened to your child is the most powerful thing you can write.
-What support was delayed?
-What did you have to push for?
+What actually happened to a child was the most powerful thing a parent could write — what support was delayed, what they had to push for.
 Personal accounts are harder to dismiss than general comments.

-Q39 is the only question where you can raise issues the government has already decided: the removal of the Tribunal's power to name a specific school, and the shift of legal duty from local authorities to schools.
-Neither of those had a dedicated question in the consultation.
-If you only answer one question, answer this one properly.
+Q39 was the only question where parents could raise issues the government had already decided: the removal of the Tribunal's power to name a specific school, and the shift of legal duty from local authorities to schools.
+Neither had a dedicated question in the consultation — so it was the one to answer in full.

 The 10 priority questions for parents